SidSchool02/final-project-06-pokedex/README.md

 ## PROJECT ABSTRACT

 We all know what Pokemon is, and most of us might know what a Pokédex is.
 It is an encyclopedia focused on providing information on the world of Pokémon, from creatures’ biology to their base stats used in battle.
 In this project, I would like to replicate the Pokédex that we see in the anime and games of Pokémon.
-This project will combine Artificial intelligence; 3D modeling, NLQ service and cloud service to deliver a fleshed-out and interactive Pokédex experience.
-This app also focuses on a hub area where users can create teams, share them and record their personal “box” of Pokémon.
-Users can also scan different Pokémon like using their photograph or even scan a certain TCG card to retrieve info on them.
-I want to put it on IOS and Android to enhance that experience of opening up your own Pokédex.
-This project will expose me to Machine learning, AR, cloud computing and game data to create an immersive Pokédex experience.
-I once created a small project called Pokedex using Python, and in this project, I will be starting from where I left off but this time, with all these features.
+This project will have beautiful and no bloat on the page to quickly identify which Pokemon you want in your team!
+It allows for user authenticaion and sign-in to retain their previous tracked teams, create new teams, and view all information about every single Pokemon in generations 1-9.
+If you aren't leveraging the Team Battle Builder feature, once again, it still functions perfectly fine to query and learn more about Pokemon that you're interested in.

 ### Rquirements ###